 Born in New Zealand, to a Cook Islands (Aitutaki), father and Kiwi mother, Marsters grew up in Otara, attending a Seventh Day Adventist school in Mangere.
 Obsessed with drawing from a young age, she once described her school art classes as “inadequate”, with the prospect of a career in the arts an unlikely course of events.

 Marsters dream was realized in 2003, when she was awarded the Creative New Zealand Artist in Residence to Rarotonga.
-For Marsters, her ‘return’ was a universal moment in her personal and artistic journey.
+For Marsters, her arrival in Rarotonga was a universal moment in her personal and artistic journey and it proved to be hugely inspiring, generating two local exhibitions (O’Ora Te Moenga and Te Ruperupe O Toku Ipukarea) and a fresh resolve.
+Since then, Marsters has continued to exhibit in Rarotonga and New Zealand and, with BCA Gallery Rarotonga, exhibited at the 2014 edition of the VOLTA – NYC art fair.
 While it would be easy to interpret Marsters canvas’s as ‘pretty flowers’ – if you transcend the aesthetic realism which initially captures your attention, a new world full of impossible optimism emerges.
 This is a realm born of three elemental experience’s, the child of a contemporary New Zealand upbringing fused with the back-story of her father’s Eden-like origins ultimately confronting the pungent reality of Island life in the 21st century.

 Stand in front of a Marsters painting and allow the colour, texture and form to propel you into a state of fantastic hyper- experience, a rich blend of fantasy, reality and expectation.